BassT23/Proxmox/README.md

 `status --json` prints the same `/etc/ultimate-updater/status.json` data used by the read-only web preview.
-Existing direct calls to `update.sh` and `check-updates.sh` remain supported.
-Updates currently run synchronously;
-`ultimate-updater update TARGET` starts a transient systemd job instead.
+Existing direct calls to `update.sh` and `check-updates.sh` remain supported and remain synchronous.
+The `ultimate-updater update TARGET` command starts a transient systemd job instead.
 The command returns after the job is accepted, so the client session may disconnect.
 Use `ultimate-updater status` and `journalctl -u <unit>` to inspect the result and logs.
 Direct calls to `update.sh` remain synchronous.
 A job interrupted by